MINI hatchback review - Reliability and safety

 MINI benefits from BMW engineering, but safety levels could be better

-The newest MINI scored four stars in a 2014 round of Euro NCAP crash tests, which is mildly disappointing when most new cars these days achieve five.
-A 79% score for adult occupants and 73% for child occupants are perhaps what you’d expect of a small car – but way behind the 84%/85% ratings respectively for the BMW 2 Series Active Tourer that’s based on the same chassis (and was tested at the same time).
+The newest MINI scored four stars in a 2014 round of Euro NCAP crash tests, which is mildly disappointing when most new cars these days so often achieve a full five-star rating.
+A 79% score for adult occupants and 73% for child occupants are perhaps what you’d expect of a small car – but way behind the 84% and 85% ratings respectively for the BMW 2 Series Active Tourer that’s based on the same chassis (and was tested at the same time).